 Are you OK with Instagram using your photos in ads without your consent?
 After January 16 you may not have a choice.

 In what some are calling “Instagram’s suicide note” the photo-sharing company announced that it was changing its terms of service and well, the Internet is not happy about it.
-Back in April as and when the company revealed that it had been bought by Facebook for $1 Billion, IG users knew it wouldn’t be long before everything that made the app successful would be taken away, or at least changed.
+Back in April when the company revealed that it had been bought by Facebook for $1 Billion, IG users knew it wouldn’t be long before everything that made the app successful would be taken away, or at least changed.

 We put together the three things you need to know about Instagram’s new privacy policies in case you’re like me and didn’t read them entirely the first time I saw it on my news feed.